elastic/ecs/USAGE.md

 ...
 ```

+Include can be used with together with the `--ref` flag to merge custom and/or experimental fields into a targeted ECS version.
+See [Using ref with include](#using-ref-with-include).

 > NOTE: The `--include` mechanism will not validate custom YAML files prior to merging.
 This allows for modifying existing ECS fields in a custom schema without having to redefine all the mandatory field attributes.

 #### Subset